JR3XNW/pico-SDR/README.md

 #   Raspberry Pi pico version SDR radio lab.

+## Compatible with ArduinoFFT 2.0.2

+**pico40M_monoband_uSDX > pico40M_monoband_uSDX_v102.ino**

+The version of ArduinoFFT has been updated from 1.6.2 to 2.0.2, so the sketches are now compatible.

+Other sketches are not yet supported.

 ##  Begin programming SDR radios with Raspberry Pi pico.

 I have been enjoying various experiments by building uSDR and thought of adding a band scope to uSDX, but it is not very feasible to add that functionality to ATmega328, so I started to program a band scope as an external device using pico.